—— 要投稿,上万维,轻松学术交流

 gender, race, ethnicity, culture, sexual orientation, disability or

-but are by no means exhaustive or definitive.
+appropriate language but are by no means exhaustive or definitive.

 Changes to authorship